Andy Myers

-As a player, he was a defender notably in the Premier League with Chelsea and Bradford City.
+As a player, he was a defender, notably in the Premier League with Chelsea and Bradford City.
 He also played in the Football League for Colchester United, Brentford and Portsmouth.
-He was capped by England at youth level.
+Myers was capped by England at youth level.

 Since retirement, Myers has worked as a coach and returned to Chelsea in 2015 as a youth coach.
-He later had a spell as assistant manager of Eredivise club Vitesse before returning in 2017 to manage Chelsea's development squad.
+He later had a spell as assistant manager of Eredivise club Vitesse before returning in 2017 to work in various roles at Chelsea.

 Club career

 Chelsea

 A product of the Chelsea Centre of Excellence, Myers made his bow in senior football with three first team appearances late in the 1990–91 First Division season and he was voted the club's Young Player of the Year.
 Myers signed his first professional contract in July 1991 and despite injury trouble and never featuring regularly, he would play for a further eight seasons as a professional for Chelsea and was a member of the 1996–97 FA Cup and 1997–98 UEFA Cup Winners' Cup-winning teams.
 After being made available for transfer, Myers departed Stamford Bridge in July 1999 and made 106 appearances and scored two goals for the club.